 Doesn’t Multi-valued Logic complicate things?

 Yes.
-We are used to assigning one of two values to our ideas, “True” or “False.”
-Now we know that that is incorrect.
+We are used to assigning either one of two truth values to our statements, True or False.
+Now we know that those are inadequate.
 The gray areas need a different designation such as; Correct/Incorrect, Valid/Invalid, 90% correct, 10% incorrect, etc. Probably the colloquial use of “True” and “False” will never cease, but as long as we remind ourselves of the correct meaning of “Truth,” we will not be misled.

 Isn’t it good enough to believe in “God”?

 No!
 Most everyone believes in “God.”
 We have to ask what do they mean by “God.”
 If this God is not the Father of the Lord Jesus Christ, it is not the only True God.
 The only person who can reveal God must be Himself God.

 Not all facts about God are saving facts.
 To believe, for example, in the unity of God (that God is one) saves no one.
 Every orthodox Jew in the Roman world believed that.
 So in fact … do the demons (James 2:19).
 To be sure, the unity of God is glorious Christian truth.
 But it does not contain within itself the truth of the gospel.
 But to believe that Jesus is the Christ – in John’s sense of that term- is to believe saving truth.

 Zane C. Hodges; (1932-2008); Absolutely Free!; 1989; p39